The Shift Effect: Boost Your Health & Happiness

 Our mission is to make the benefits of yoga accessible and useful to everyone at any moment of the day.

-How can yoga help me?
+How can yoga help anxiety?

 Modern life makes it difficult to be present.
 We are bombarded every minute of every day with visuals and communications that keep our nervous systems on overload.
 Anyone else notice how in the last few years the number of people reporting anxiety or depression has shot through the roof?
+Yoga is scientifically proven to regulate the nervous system and stimulate our ‘rest and digest’ aspect of the nervous system.

 ◖ The first humans utilized their nervous systems, specifically the fight or flight response, when dealing with predators, like Saber Tooth Tigers.
 Our Sympathetic nervous system ‘aka fight or flight’ would play a huge role in how a human would survive the dangers of life.
 We don’t have tigers running after us anymore - well, most of us don’t - and the dangers we face aren’t as overt as an attacking feline, yet our sympathetic nervous system is in near constant overdrive.